The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Thresholds from ellipsoidal collapse

-In Figure~\ref{Fig:BoundaryCompare} we illustrate the role played by the initial shape of the ellipsoidal perturbation in setting the collapse thresholds.
-Orange, blue and white regions show the results for $a_2/a_1=a_3/a_2=1$, $0.8$ and $0.6$, respectively; the shading shows the effect of varying the tidal prolaticity over the range $-e/2\leq p \leq e/2$.
-Each panel plots separately the linearly extrapolated density contrast required for collapse along each of the three principle axes of the initial perturbation (the first axis corresponds to the major axis of inertia; the third to the minor axis).
-In the lower-right panel we plot the ``collapse boundary'', defined as the linear density contrast required for {\em all three} axes of the initial ellipsoid to collapse.
+In addition, note that the turnaround and freeze-out times also differ for initially triaxial perturbations.
+As shown in Fig.~\ref{Fig:BoundaryCompare}, this has important implications for modelling collapse boundaries for halo formation.
+In each panel, orange, blue and white-hatched regions show the collapse thresholds for perturbations with initial axis ratios $q_2/q_1=q_3/q_2=1$, $0.8$ and $0.6$, respectively.
+Thick solid lines show results for $p=0$; the shading and hatching demonstrates the effect of varying the tidal prolaticity over the range $-e/2\leq p \leq e/2$.
+Each panel plots separately the linearly extrapolated density contrast required for collapse to occur today along one of the three principal axes of the initial perturbation.
+(The first axis corresponds to what is initially the major axis of inertia; the third to the minor axis.)

-In the absence of external tidal forces an initially non-spherical perturbation requires {\em higher} density contrasts for collapse than the spherical case.
-This is because the internal shear acting along the long axis of the ellipsoid always slows collapse, and external tides are required in order to balance the internal forces\footnote{Recall that the primary axis of the perturbation is assumed to align perfectly with the major axis of the tidal field, so large ellipticities correspond to greater compression along this axis.}.
-Because $p=0$ corresponds to $\lambda_2=0$, collapse along the intermediate axis is not strongly affected by tides; only the (sub-dominant) internal shear induced by the aspherical nature of the initial perturbation matters for this.
-Along the minor axis of the initial ellipsoid collapse barriers are always lower than the spherical case.
-Tthis is because the internal shear acting along this axis always aids in collapse, and very large values of tidal ellipticity (corresponding to very negative values of $\lambda_3$) are required to suppress this.
+For a given $e$ and $p$, collapse along the major axis of an initially non-spherical perturbation always requires a higher linear density contrast than for an initial sphere.
+This is because the internal shear generated by an ellipsoidal perturbation always suppresses collapse along the perturbation's major axis, which is, additionally, located at a larger initial displacement than in the spherical case.
+Along the minor axis of the initial ellipsoid, however, collapse thresholds are always lower than in the spherical case.
+This is because the internal shear acting along this axis always aids in collapse, and large values of tidal ellipticity (corresponding to large and negative values of $\lambda_3$) are required to counteract this.

-The collapse barriers inferred from the ellipsoidal collapse model depend strongly on the assumed initial shape of the collapsing ellipsoid.
-In the presence of the same tidal field the time required for a given axis to collapse is sensitive to its initial displacement from the perturbation center.
-Consequently, the linearly extrapolated over-density required for collapse can vary significantly for different initial shapes.